 |Certifications||Cold Weather, Waterproof, Impact Resistant to ASTM Standards|

 Chippewa’s Origin and Manufacturing Locations

 Chippewa Boots are now manufactured out of their Carthage, Missouri factory.
-As with most mass-produced made in the USA boot manufacturers, only a small number of boots are still made in the USA and they do not make domestic boots in women’s sizes.
-Their made in the USA boots have parts and materials that are imported.
+As with most mass-produced boot manufacturers, only a small number of boots are still made in the USA, and they do not make domestic boots in women’s sizes.
+Their made-in-the-USA boots have parts and materials that are imported.

 What We Like and Don’t Like About Chippewa Modoc Boots

-Since the boot has such a flat stable platform without built-in roll, I wouldn’t recommend it for workers walking extended distances such as trail maintainers.
+Since the boot has such a flat, stable platform without a built-in roll, I wouldn’t recommend it for workers walking extended distances, such as trail maintainers.

 Carolina LINESMAN 10

 |Insole||Poron Performance Cushioning Insole, Removable AG Polyurethane Footbed|

 |Certifications||ASTM Electrical Hazard, Impact Protection|

 Carolina Shoe Company is a division of H.H.
 Brown Shoe Company out of Greenwich, CT.
 Carolina was started up in 1963 and originally based out of Morganton, North Carolina.
 It’s now located in Martinsburg, Pennsylvania.
 They specialize in manufacturing work boots.
 Many of their boots are imported, but they still produce small runs of boots made in the USA.
 Over 80% of the materials in these boots are sourced from USA suppliers and assembled in their Union factory located in Martinsburg, PA.
 At times they may source materials and components from around the world when unavailable in the US.
 Carolina manufactures their boots with a higher quality welt construction.